 This is really the best of both worlds - having the ability to print both 2-inch and 3-inch core sizes.

 The thickness of a paper is typically expressed in “mils,” which is one-thousandth of an inch.
-Basic paper and other CAD-related media is usually pretty thin - under 4 mils.
+Basic paper and other CAD-related materials is usually pretty thin - under 4 mils.

 Likewise, older inkjet printers were generally designed to print on these types of papers.
 However, newer wide-format inkjet printers are specifically designed to handle the full range of bond papers, photo papers, art papers, canvas and sign materials.